openstack/barbican/doc/source/configuration/audit.rst

 .. note::
-   Audit middleware filter should be included after Keystone middleware’s keystone_authtoken middleware in request pipeline.
+   Audit middleware filter should be included after Keystone middleware's keystone_authtoken middleware in request pipeline.
 This is needed so that audit middleware can utilize environment variables set by keystone_authtoken middleware.